 BCBS Provider Credentialing & Insurance Services – Process

 BCBS aka Blue Cross Blue Shield Association is a widely recognized federation of 36 separate Health Insurance organizations, and Companies.
 This association, which includes different well-known insurance providers, covers more than 106 million citizens in America.
 Publicly traded and privately owned insurance companies like Anthem, CareFirst, Highmark, Premera, Cambia Health Solution, etc. are all part of the BCBS Insurance Credentialing Services.

 As such, applying for BCBS Insurance Credentialing Services is crucial for practitioners who seek to tap into the pool of potential clients who are covered by the Blue Cross Blue Shield Association.
 Now, becoming an in-network provider is a three-part process.
 Like any other credentialing process, provider credentialing with BCBS can be challenging.
 It is lengthy and fairly complicated.
-It is advisable for group and private practices to seek help from third-party credentialing service providers like Denmaar to simplify the entire process.
+It is advisable for the group and private practices to seek help from third-party credentialing service providers like Denmaar to simplify the entire process.

 Let us look into the process of applying for BCBS Insurance Credentialing Services :

 As mentioned before, becoming an in-network provider with BCBS is a three-part process.

 - Getting Credentialed or Re- Credentialed

 - Have a Signed Contract with BCBS in your state.